 Whether you're a landlord looking at action to take and recover these, a tenant understanding what they might face, or an advisor needing to help come up with a workable solution.

-In reality, most arrears can and will be paid with the proper clarity and reminder.
-However, it’s those situations where it won't, and matters escalate; you need to prepare for.
+Most arrears can and will be paid with moral clarity and reminder.
+However, it's those situations where it won't, and matters escalate; you need to prepare for.

-And what you tend to find is that even the threat of these options can help bring about a solution or another less-confrontational way of collecting the arrears.
+And you tend to find that even the threat of these options can help bring about a solution or another less-confrontational way of collecting the arrears.

-After all, you can be dealing with significant sums of money at a property that people get pretty rightly concerned about.
+After all, you can be dealing with significant sums of money at a property people are concerned about.

 Need More Help?